FabricMC/fabric-docs/develop/mixins/accessors.md

 Getter/Setter Syntax:

-Instance accessor methods are prefixed by your mod's ID and a separator (conventionally `$` or `_`) to ensure it does not clash with any other method.
+Instance accessor methods should be prefixed by your mod's ID and a separator (conventionally `$` or `_`) to ensure it does not clash with any other method.

 ```java
 @Accessor("<field name>")